 Despite the many beaches the city can boast of, this is recommended because it is one of the few, perhaps the only one, to be considered the quietest, without music, perfect especially for those seeking relaxation.
 It is located 10 km from the city, along the road to Ksamil and is so-called because from the beach you can admire the remains of the monastery of St. George a Deme.

 The castle is the most panoramic place in the whole city, from which you can admire from above the whole bay, the port, the island of Corfu, and the valleys.
-Initially designed as an outpost to control and defend the city, today its remains host a restaurant offering typical dishes, a bar and a sort of small stage where, especially in summer, concerts and live music performances take place.
+Initially designed as an outpost to control and defend the city, today its remains host a restaurant offering typical dishes, a bar, and a small stage where, especially in summer, concerts and live music performances occur.

 It is another seaside resort on the southern Albanian coast very famous for its heavenly waters.
 It is located about fifteen kilometers south of the city, towards the border with Greece, and is located within the Brutinto National Park.
 In addition to its white sandy beaches of fine gravel, very famous is also the archipelago of the islands of Ksamil, consisting of four uninhabited islets, reachable by boat, for a dip in the crystal clear sea.